AIML-Cloud/WebScraping/README.md

-# WebScrapping
+# WebScraping
 <img src="./scraping.png">
-Web Scrapping extracts the data from websites in the unstructured format.
-It helps to collect these unstructured data and convert it in a structured form.
+Web scraping, also known as web data extraction, is the process of retrieving or “scraping” data from a website.
+This information is collected and then exported into a format that is more useful for the user and it can be a spreadsheet or an API.

 <img src="./ScrappingProcess.png">

 ## Business Use Cases for Web Scrapping

 - Dynamic Price Monitoring